iammeaticus/web-transfer-api-samples/README.md

 `<script src="https://updates.signiant.com/javascript-api/2.5.2/widgets/transferProgress/mediashuttletransferprogress.js" type="text/javascript"></script>`

-The API Key is now provided to the Transfer Object directly, rather than through the “<script>” tag.
+The API Key is now provided to the Transfer Object directly, rather than through the `<script>` tag.
 To specify an API key to use for a transfer call the following method on an Upload or Download object:

 ```javascript
 var upload = new Signiant.Mst.Upload();